Azarattum/CarmustCompiler/README.md

 # Carmust Compiler

 Carmust is a C to ARM64 compiler written in Rust.
-This project is a prototype the primary goal of which was learning to code Rust.
-As it stands it currently supports a subset of C and lacks any real optimizations.
+This project is a prototype the primary goal of which was learning Rust.
+As it stands, the compiler currently supports a subset of C and lacks any real optimizations.

 ## Showcase

-An example program that it can compile is shown below:
+An example program that it can compile:
 ```c
 typedef int i32;
 typedef float f32;